 Potential for Playfulness: 4/5

-The other Welsh legend begins again with two children who were tending to their family’s cattle, and happened upon two puppies.
-At first the children thought they were foxes, but when they returned home the parents recognized that they were not foxes, they were dogs.
+The other Welsh legend begins again with two children who were tending to their family’s cattle and happened upon two puppies.
+At first, the children thought they were foxes, but when they returned home the parents recognized that they were not foxes, they were dogs.
 The parents then told their two children that these puppies were gifts from the fairies.
-These dogs were noble steeds that fairies were able to ride into battle, or to simply pull their carriages.
+These dogs were noble steeds that fairies were able to ride into battle or to simply pull their carriages.
 The coat of the Pem gives evidence to where the fairies place their saddles on their steeds as the coat still has the marks of the saddle near their shoulders.
 As these two dogs matured they helped the children to take care of the family’s cattle, and had become treasured companions.

-Pembroke Welsh Corgis are between 10 and 12 inches tall at the shoulders, and weigh no more than 30 pounds.
+Pembroke Welsh Corgis are between 10 and 12 inches tall at the shoulders and weigh no more than 30 pounds.

-Pembroke Welsh Corgis have a double coat, a short thick weather resistant undercoat with a course longer outer coat.
-The over all length varies among Pems and over their bodies, it is typically longer along the neck, chest, and shoulders.
+Pembroke Welsh Corgis have a double coat, a short thick weather resistant undercoat with a course, longer outer coat.
+The overall length varies among Pems and over their bodies, it is typically longer along the neck, chest, and shoulders.
 Their hair should be fairly straight and can be quite fluffy.
 Their coats can be red, sable, black, tri-colored, or fawn, usually with white markings.
-Many Pems have what is called a “fairy saddle” along their back where the hair is a different length and grows a different direction than the rest of the hair.
+Many Pems have what is called a “fairy saddle” along their back where the hair is a different length and grows a different direction than the rest of their hair.
 The legend says their hair grows that way because of the saddles the fairies of Wales used when they rode Pembrokes.
 They have high set ears that prick up and can have varying lengths of hair covering them.